pi-kappa-devel/diseq/README.md

 -   point estimates of relative shortages,
 -   aggregate demand and supply,
 -   post-estimation classification of observations in demand and supply,
+-   heteroscedasticity-adjusted (Huber-White) standard errors, and
--   heteroscedasticity adjusted (Huber-White) standard errors.
+-   clustered standard errors.

 Alternative packages
 --------------------